GeorgeWebDevCy/tcn-mlm/readme.txt

 Requires at least: 6.0
 Tested up to: 6.5
 Requires PHP: 7.4
-Stable tag: 0.1.3
+Stable tag: 0.1.5
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 TCN MLM layers a multi-level marketing engine on top of WooCommerce memberships.
 It keeps sponsor relationships in sync, applies tier upgrade rules, and tracks commissions that downline members generate.
 Dashboards and REST endpoints expose the data needed for your team to manage their networks in real time, and the same views appear as native WooCommerce “My Account” tabs for members.
+The plugin seeds baseline membership products with the correct mapping so completed orders automatically promote customers.

 This initial bootstrap wires the plugin into WordPress, preps the update manager, and lays the groundwork for the service container described in the architecture guide.
 Update delivery is handled through the excellent [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) library.